nebiros/titanium-mobile-sdoc/README.md

 titanium-mobile-sdoc
 ====================

-A [Titanium Mobile API](http://www.appcelerator.com/products/titanium-mobile-application-development/) parser made with Ruby, it takes [api.json](http://developer.appcelerator.com/apidoc/mobile/1.4/api.json) file and dumps a SDOC file, add this file to your [NetBeans](http://netbeans.org) project (maybe Aptana), now you have __code completation__ of the API, yay! :D.
+A [Titanium Mobile API](http://www.appcelerator.com/products/titanium-mobile-application-development/) parser made with Ruby, it takes [api.json](http://developer.appcelerator.com/apidoc/mobile/1.4/api.json) file and dumps a SDOC file, now, add the SDOC file to your [NetBeans](http://netbeans.org) project (I guess it works on Aptana) then you have __code completation__ of the API, yay! :D.

 Usage
 =====